cthackers/adm-zip/APPNOTE.md

        16, 17, 18, 0, 8, 7, 9, 6, 10, 5, 11, 4, 12, 3, 13, 2, 14, 1, 15

-    The Huffman codes should be built as described in the Implode algorithm except codes are assigned starting at the shortest bit length, i.e. the shortest code should be all 0's rather than all 1's.
+    The Huffman codes SHOULD be built as described in the Implode algorithm except codes are assigned starting at the shortest bit length, i.e. the shortest code SHOULD be all 0's rather than all 1's.
 Also, codes with a bit length of zero do not participate in the tree construction.
 The codes are then used to decode the bit lengths for the literal and distance tables.

     The bit lengths for the literal tables are sent first with the number